 If an SMSF would like to develop their land or subdivision, the Tax Office rules generally only allow the development to happen after the LRBA has been settled by the Fund.

 The rules and regulations surrounding the transferring of ownership of land are similar to that of conventional property.
 If the land is deemed to be residential in nature, Trustees are not allowed to purchase the land from themselves or a related party.
-However, if the land is deemed to be commercial in nature, Trustees can purchase it from themselves, on the basis that the transaction takes place at market value and is at arm’s length.
+However, if the land is deemed to be commercial in nature, Trustees can purchase it from themselves, on the basis that the transaction takes place on arm’s length basis.

 The question then becomes: is the land commercial or residential in nature?